Sandhana-Krishnan-S/SpendEase/Readme.md

     - if it works for me then I will post it publically

 ## Todo list:
-    - add JWT tokens for loggin and signup
+    - Setup a redis for refresh token storage and revoke
     - set login limit for users bruting the accounts
-    - Build a middleware which checks for bearer authToken
+    - start working on actual logic of app now that login and register works